 Hike paved trails to cascading waterfalls such as Ton Sai falls and look at for native birdlife, including Asian Fairy-bluebird, Green Leafbird, Red-Billed Malkoha, Greater Racket-tailed Drongo and Brahminy Kite.

-Check out playful monkeys at the Gibbon Rehabilitation Centre where abused ‘bar’ monkeys are cared for in more natural surroundings before being released into the wild.
+Check out playful monkeys at the Phuket Gibbon Rehabilitation Centre where abused ‘bar’ monkeys are cared for by volunteers in more natural surroundings before being released into the wild.

 Visit Phuket’s largest and most famous Buddhist temple at Chalong, Phuket’s principle boat anchorage and the island’s first resort.

 Inside the tiered temple, admire a large collection of seated, reclining and meditating Buddha statues as well as a tribute to two highly venerable abbots: Luang Pho Chaem and Luang Pho Chuang.
 The famous monks are immortalised in gilt statues wrapped in saffron robes.